sobyandrew/2048Game/README.md

 # 2048Game
-This contains a c++ version of the game 2048 created by me
+This contains a c++ version of the game 2048 replicated from a version I used to play, made by me.